Go to main content

 Editorial Director

 Michael Howerton joined The diaTribe Foundation in 2021.
 He is the former Editor in Chief of the San Francisco Examiner and was founding Editor in Chief of Granite Media, a digital media company in San Francisco.
-He also served as Chief of Staff to San Francisco Board of Supervisors President London Breed, now mayor of San Francisco, overseeing her public policy and legislative agenda.
+He also served as Chief of Staff to San Francisco Board of Supervisors President London Breed, overseeing her public policy and legislative agenda.

 Julie Heverly